MicrosoftDocs/Viva/Viva/insights/personal/reference/mya-retirement.md

 ### Settings

 A unified settings experience will be available in the Viva Insights app in Teams and on the web.
-These unified settings will let you modify Digest email settings, Briefing email settings, some MyAnalytics settings, and Viva Insights Outlook add-in settings.
+With these unified settings, you can modify Digest email settings, Briefing email settings, some MyAnalytics settings, and Viva Insights Outlook add-in settings.
 Here are a few more details about these settings:

 #### Digest and Briefing emails

 When you select the settings modification link within the semi-monthly Digest emails or the daily Briefing email, you’ll be redirected to the relevant email setting on Viva Insights web app.
 Currently, you’re directed to the email settings on the MyAnalytics web dashboard.

-You can also access these settings through the Viva Insights app in Teams or on the web by going to the Settings page.
+You can also access these settings through the Viva Insights app in Teams or on the web by going to the **Settings** page.

 ##### Digest